marikoll/ENVRI-fair/README.md

 		operations on it.
 - Rate of queries should be limited so as to mitigate DDoS attacks
 - Operations should be logged

+# Deployment

+## Dependencies of the app
+- express: npm install --save express